Our site is tested by TWO services every day to protect your information.

 Now, this thing sounds "tech-y" - and if you're not a "gear nerd" like me, that might scare you a bit.
 But it's actually pretty easy to wrap your mind around.

-The next time you play live, you use your pickup, and the ToneDexter's WaveMap applies those corrections to your pickup's signal, making it sound a lot more like the microphone.
+The next time you play live, you leave the mic at home, and just use your pickup, and the ToneDexter's WaveMap applies those corrections to your pickup's signal, making it sound a lot more like the microphone.
 So you get much more realistic acoustic sound, while still using a far more convenient (and generally much less complicated) pickup.

 The training process is not difficult at all.
 All you need: